 Feed your Fiddle Leaf Fig once a month throughout the growing season (spring and summer) with a liquid fertiliser to keep your Ficus in fabulous shape.

 Rotate your Fiddle Leaf Fig so it grows evenly as it will naturally reach towards the light.

 Fiddle Leaf Fig leaves are turning yellow

 Yellow leaves on your Fiddle Leaf Fig are commonly caused by lack of sunlight or overwatering.
-Make sure your Fiddle Leaf Fig is receiving plenty of bright indirect light, and allow the soil dry out between watering.
+Make sure your Fiddle Leaf Fig is receiving plenty of bright indirect light, and allow the soil to dry out between watering.
 If you are still having problems, perhaps it needs fertilizing.
 Fiddle Leaf Figs require a lot of nutrients to promote strong root development and new green growth.
 Feed your Fiddle Leaf Fig fortnightly during spring and summer with a houseplant liquid fertilizer.

 Fiddle Leaf Fig leaves are turning brown

 Brown spots on your Fiddle Leaf Fig are commonly caused by inadequate drainage or overwatering.

 It’s important to have adequate drainage, which allows the plant’s root system to breathe and stay healthy.
 Use well-draining soil and a pot with a drainage hole to ensure water is free-flowing.
 It’s also important to let the soil dry out between waterings, and empty any excess water if the plant is sitting in a saucer as it doesn’t like wet feet.
 Without adequate drainage and proper watering, your Fiddle Leaf Fig is more susceptible to root rot and plant disease.